 Greenhouse gas data

-We are reporting our greenhouse gas (‘GHG’) emissions as part of our Strategic Report and our GHG reporting period is 1st October 2017 to 30th September 2018.
-Previously we reported on a calendar year basis, however this resulted in difficulties in getting the data for the final months due to timing lags on invoices from suppliers, resulting in estimations.
-This data is used to report against our annual financial data, which keeps a calendar year reporting period.
+We are reporting our greenhouse gas (‘GHG’) emissions as part of our strategic Report and our GHG reporting period is 1 October 2018 to 30 September 2019, with comparatives for the corresponding period in the previous year.
+Reliable reporting of GHG emissions on a calendar year basis is not possible due to difficulties in collating actual data for the final months of the year due to timing lags on supplier invoicing.

-GHG emissions for the Group for the period ending 30 September 2018 have reduced by 11% on emissions reported for 2017 and were, in tonnes of carbon dioxide equivalent (tCO2e):
+GHG emissions for the Group for the period ending 30 September 2019 in tonnes of carbon dioxide equivalent (tCO2e) as follows:

 Annual comparison and emissions intensity: